regenduft/bestellsystem/MODELL.md

 #### view total bread order with preferences per depot:

 #### view of modular products:
-	e.g. bread, meat, hearbs, quark, (cheese)...
+	e.g. hearbs, quark, extra vegetables (cheese)...

 ## comments regarding the interface:

 The ii. lines are notes regarding the interface.
-We need to decide the date, when the weekly oder is closeing.
+We need to decide the date, when the weekly oder is closing.
-An E-Mail should be sent to persons in charge (see secu layer, Depotadmins, Oderingadmins, ...) in PDF format (or excel whatever is best)
+An E-Mail should be sent to persons in charge (see administration layer, Depotadmins, Oderingadmins, ...) in PDF format (or excel whatever is best)

+Bread:
 #### We need the following administration layers.
 - Fulladmins
-- Depotadmins (push to other depot function with notification to other depotadmin, acess to depot overview, able to change momentary (and last week or all?) odering)
+- Depotadmins (push to other depot function with notification to other depotadmin?, acess to depot overview, able to change momentary (and last week or all?) orderings)
-- Oderingadmins (acess to all overviews,Products acess, weekly basket change, full past oderings acess)
+- Oderingadmins (aces to all overviews, Products aces, weekly basket change, full past ordering aces)
-- Userlevel (change momentary and regular odering, view last oderings)
+- Userlevel (change momentary and regular ordering, view last orders)